 Do Fat Burners Affect Blood Pressure?

-Yes, some fat burners can affect blood pressure in a negative way.
+Yes, certain fat burners can have a negative effect on blood pressure.

-In many cases, fat burners aim to trigger increased metabolic rates, and one common side effect of that is a slight increase in blood pressure [1].
+Many fat burners are formulated to boost metabolic rates, and one common side effect is a slight increase in blood pressure [1].

 “Fat burners work by elevating your blood pressure and increasing your overall energy expenditure, which may eventually lead to weight loss over time.
 You should take precautions if you already have high blood pressure, though, because taking these supplements could lead to hypertension.”